-From as young as three years, students have specialist teaching in French, design technology, PE and music; as students move up through Prep (Years 3 through to 8), specialist teaching increases and children continue to be supported by a personal form tutor.
+From as young as three years, students have specialist teaching in French, design and technology, PE, and music; as students move up through Prep (Years 3 through to 8), specialist teaching increases and children continue to be supported by a personal form tutor.

 In Years 7 and 8, the curriculum is focused on preparing students for the Common Entrance exams.
 These exams, which are taken in the final term of Year 8, are required by many of Britain’s top prep and independent schools, and are renowned for their rigorous syllabus and breadth of subjects.
-Mount Kelly students sit Common Entrance exams in English, maths and sciences, and work towards sitting exams in history, geography and Spanish.
-The school boasts a 100% pass rate in the Common Entrance and, as a non-selective school, these results are testament to the strength of teaching here.
+Mount Kelly students sit Common Entrance exams in English, maths, and sciences, and work towards sitting exams in history, geography, and Spanish.

-In line with many public schools, Mount Kelly has an extended school day that runs from 8.30am until 4.30pm, and until 5.15pm in College.
+In line with many public schools, Mount Kelly has an extended school day that runs from 8.30am until 4.30pm, and until 5.45pm in College.
 This afternoon is divided between lessons, extra-curricular activities and clubs, weekly swimming and games sessions – and completing homework assignments.
-In Years 3 to 6, the timetable also includes prep classes for the Common Entrance.
 Although this may prove to be too long for some students, others like to have the additional time for after-school activities and daily homework – and working parents of day students can enjoy a later pick-up time.

-In the 2020 GCSE results, 50% of all grades awarded were 9-7, almost twice the national figure, and over 99% of all students were awarded 9-4.
-Almost 20% of Mount Kelly students scored 8 or 9 in 5 or more subjects.
+In the 2020 GCSE results, 50% of all grades awarded were 9 - 7, almost twice the national figure, and over 99% of all students were awarded 9 - 4.
+Almost 20% of Mount Kelly students scored 8 or 9 in five or more subjects.
 There was also another year of strong A Level results: 44% of exams were graded A*- A and 89% were A*- C.

 While Mount Kelly is easily outperforming UK averages, it is not at the top of the exam results league table or having the highest number of Oxbridge students.
 It needs to be remembered that this is a non-selective school, so if you are looking for a school that can really grow your child’s academic potential, this should be considered.

-The majority of students are involved with at least one of the following: the Combined Cadet Force, Duke of Edinburgh Awards, the Devizes to Westminster Canoe Marathon or the Ten Tors Challenge.
-A highlight of the Mount Kelly calendar is the Shackleton Programme; once a month, students take part in challenging outdoor pursuits and other activities such as sailing, first aid, conservation projects, climbing, navigation and water safety.
-There’s also an optional Saturday School Programme for all day pupils, a Learning Outside the Classroom programme that uses all the facilities of the school’s truly amazing and well-resourced on-site Adventure Centre, and students even have the opportunity to try their hand at offshore sailing in Mount Kelly’s very own boat, Olga.
+The majority of students are involved with at least one of the following: Duke of Edinburgh Awards, the Devizes to Westminster Canoe Marathon, or the Ten Tors Challenge.
+A highlight of the Mount Kelly calendar is the Shackleton Programme: once a month, students take part in challenging outdoor pursuits and other activities such as sailing, first aid, conservation projects, climbing, navigation, and water safety.
+There’s also a Learning Outside the Classroom programme that uses all the facilities of the school’s truly amazing and well-resourced on-site Adventure Centre, and students even have the opportunity to try their hand at offshore sailing in Mount Kelly’s very own boat, Olga.

-Mount Kelly is successfully balancing the structured with the unstructured; a rigorous academic timetable with the freedom and time to explore the campus’ Sunny Slopes, Adventure Playground, Stable Yard, Sports Hall Playground and Jungle, to name a few.
-Buddy schemes between older and younger year groups help to promote strong relationships between students; there are many opportunities to take on positions of responsibility, including positions such as student head of house and head of boarding; and
+Mount Kelly is successfully balancing the structured with the unstructured, a rigorous academic timetable with the freedom and time to explore the campus’ Sunny Slopes, Adventure Playground, Stable Yard, Sports Hall Playground, and Jungle, to name a few.
+Buddy schemes between older and younger year groups help to promote strong relationships between students; there are many opportunities to take on positions of responsibility, including positions such as student head of house and head of boarding.

-Spread across a 150 acre-site, facilities include a sports pavilion, two swimming pools, climbing wall, squash courts, gym, art studios, design and technology workrooms and music theatres.
-Outdoors, the school has a nine-hole golf course, tennis courts and sports pitches, as well as an outdoor adventure centre with high ropes course and a shooting range.
+Spread across a 150 acre-site, facilities include a sports pavilion, two swimming pools, climbing wall, squash courts, gym, art studios, design and technology workrooms, and music theatres.
+Outdoors, the school has a 50m and a 25m indoor swimming pool, tennis courts and sports pitches, as well as an outdoor adventure centre with a high ropes course.

 • Elite swim programme and strong choir